- About us

 PRI is currently accepting new applicants.
-To register your interest, please contact email@example.com by 24th September 2021.
+For more information, contact firstname.lastname@example.org.

-The PRI has published 4 guides to help investors engage with key sectors in the plastic packaging value chain including the petrochemicals, containers and packaging, fast-moving consumer goods and waste management sectors.
-The reports have been developed with expert input from the Ellen MacArthur Foundation and PRI’s Plastics Investor Working Group.
+The PRI has published four guides to help investors engage with key sectors in the plastic packaging value chain including petrochemicals, containers and packaging, fast-moving consumer goods and waste management.
+The reports were developed with expert input from the Ellen MacArthur Foundation and PRI’s Plastics Investor Working Group.

 The PRI has published three reports to help investors understand why plastic is a problem, and the key sectors in the plastic value chain and associated risks and opportunities.
 The third report looks at the factors that are causing the plastic landscape to evolve.
 The reports are accompanied an interactive tool presenting data on plastic production, plastic use, plastic waste generation, plastic waste management and legislation.

 By Rebecca Chapman, Specialist, Environmental Issues, PRI, and Gerald Naber, Programme Manager, New Plastics Economy, Ellen MacArthur Foundation

 In this episode, the PRI’s Rebecca Chapman speaks with Michiel De Smet, Finance Initiative Lead at the Ellen MacArthur Foundation.